 In the afternoon we will look in more detail at some of the practical effects and issues around the immune system.
 This will begin with a discussion of how the immune system allows vaccines to provide protections against diseases.
-Using case-studies provided by the Tutor students will explore some of the societal issues that have been, and continue to be, associated with vaccination..
+Using case-studies provided by the Tutor students will explore some of the societal issues that have been, and continue to be, associated with vaccination.

 The final session will cover how the immune system can actually contribute to disease.
-We will cover a range of short term and long term conditions which will include septic shock, allergies, diabetes, inflammatory bowel disease, and autoinflammatory disorders.
+We will cover a range of short term and long term conditions which may include, but will not be limited to, septic shock, allergies, diabetes, inflammatory bowel disease, and auto inflammatory disorders.